Here is our top 'things to do' in Charters Towers.

 Park at the bottom of the hill and follow the newly built pathway up the hill to the bunkers - don't forget to take your phone so you can download the "Towers Hill in WWII" app to experience the three different AR displays.

-Insider tip: Stay the night so you can enjoy Towers Hill even more with the perfect spot for a Sunset picnic dinner, cute selfie opportunities with the local rock wallabies and even a movie - Ghosts after Dark.
+Top tip: Stay the night so you can enjoy Towers Hill even more with the perfect spot for a Sunset Experience, cute selfie opportunities with the local rock wallabies and even a movie - Ghosts after Dark.

 Discover the Ghosts of Gold